 On this page, you’ll find the most commonly asked questions together with plain English answers.
 We will provide you with the support and guidance that you need to get you through this challenging time.

-If you or somebody close to you has been arrested or charged in connection with a fraud allegations, you’ll likely feel unsettled, worried and anxious about the possible outcome.
+If you or somebody close to you has been arrested or charged in connection with a fraud allegations, you’ll likely to feel unsettled, worried and anxious about the possible outcome.

-Even if you had no actual knowledge of any frauds, you may be accused of playing a role, despite not having any direct involvement.
+Even if you had no actual knowledge of any fraud, you may be accused of playing a role, despite not having any direct involvement.
 In this situation, it’s crucial that you have your name cleared before the case progresses any further.